Port Elizabeth of Yore: The first attempt at ship building

 Port Elizabeth of Yore: Kragga Kamma-Once an Animal Eden

-Up until the late 1700s, this area was teaming with wild game with large herds of elephants abounding.
+Up until the late 1700s, this area was teaming with wild game with large herds of buffaloes abounding.
 Various explorers and adventurers attested to the fact that this part of the country once boasted incredibly dense populations of most of the species encountered in South Africa.
 Until recently, none of these animals could be seen in this area anymore.
 Now, a recently opened game park has put this to rights.
-Originally the area referred to as Kragga Kamma extended from the Van Stadens River across to the headwatersof the Baakens River.
+Originally the area referred to as Kragga Kamma extended from the Van Stadens River across to the headwaters of the Baakens River but now only encompasses a fraction of this area.

 Main picture: The focal point of Kragga Kamma is the homestead of Henry Bailey Christian from 1889 to 1892